mozilla/addons/docs/server/push-duty.rst

 Push
 ----

-The tag is pushed to production by Jason, once approved by Krupa, on thursdays.
+The tag is pushed to production by Jason, once approved by Krupa, on Thursdays.
 It is the responsibility of the push hero to follow-up with Krupa and Jason, and be around during the push for any unexpected issues.